-To put that in perspective, the additional $9 billion would equal the annual charitable support provided by 12 Ford Foundations, 36 Rockefellers, or 45 Carnegies – you get the picture.
+To put that in perspective, the additional $10 billion would equal the annual charitable support provided by 12 Ford Foundations, 36 Rockefellers, or 45 Carnegies – you get the picture.
 Better returns of just 1% would be the biggest thing to hit philanthropy since Bill Gates (or actually bigger since Gates disburses $5.6 billion a year).

 Mind the Gap: Is 1% Better an Achievable Target?

 Over the 5 year period to December 31, 2017, the average foundation returned 8.2% while a portfolio comprised of 60% US Stocks (S&P 500) and 40% US bonds (Bloomberg Barclays Aggregate) returned 10.3% – a difference of 2.1% per year.
 Just cutting that gap in half would have boosted performance by 1%.
 We think that there is a lot of room for improvement among foundations.

 Of course everyone wants better investment performance, sadly there is no single answer on how to improve performance.
 That said, there are some simple lessons that are universally applicable to improving almost any process.